 What Are Fungicides?

 A fungicide is a type of pesticide.
-Pesticides are usually broken down into three main categories based on what they target: fungicides, herbicides, and insecticides.
+There are three main categories of pesticides based on what they target: fungicides, herbicides, and insecticides.

 What Are Common Plant Diseases Caused by Fungi?